abilian/nua/nua-orchestrator/README.md

 ### The bootstrap command

-To install, you will need to use the boostraping script: `nua-bootstrap`.
+To install, you will need to use the bootstrapping script: `nua-bootstrap`.

 At the moment, this implies a first temporary installation of Nua (which can be done in a temporary directory), from a sudo-able account: